LorenMin107/AdventureMate/client/src/navigation/README.md

 # Navigation System

-This directory contains documentation for the navigation system in the MyanCamp application.
+This directory contains documentation for the navigation system in the AdventureMate application.

 ## Overview